A Tight Lower Bound for Non-coherent Index Erasure: Representation Theory Preliminaries

 where $\mu,\lambda$ ranges over all pairs $\mu \vdash n,\lambda \vdash m$ such that $\lambda / \mu$ is a horizontal strip. \end{thm} Let $\text{Irr}(S_{n,m})$ denote the set of $(S_n \times S_m)$-irreps that appear in Theorem~\ref{thm:decomp}.
-Every multiplicity-free permutation representation gives rise to a commutative association scheme (see~\cite{BannaiI84}), so a consequence of Theorem~\ref{thm:decomp} is the existence a symmetric association scheme $\mathcal{A}_{n,m}$ over $S_{n,m}$ that we call \emph{the partial permutation association scheme}.
+Every multiplicity-free permutation representation gives rise to a commutative association scheme (see~\cite{BannaiI84}), so a consequence of Theorem~\ref{thm:decomp} is the existence of a symmetric association scheme $\mathcal{A}_{n,m}$ over $S_{n,m}$ that we call \emph{the injection association scheme}~\cite{Munemasa01}.
 In Section~\ref{sec:assoc}, we discuss this association scheme in more detail.

-A coarser decomposition of $\mathbb{C}[S_{n,m}]$ into irreducibles of $S_m$ can be obtained by identifying $S_{n,m}$ with the set of \emph{tabloids} (i.e., Young tableaux with unordered rows) of shape $(m-n,1^n)$ and applying Young's rule (see~\cite{Sagan}).
-This representation is known as the $(m-n,1^n)$\emph{-permutation representation}, which we denote as $\cM^{(m-n,1^n)}$.
-Its isotypic components can be determined combinatorially via the \emph{Kostka numbers} $K_{\lambda,\mu}$ (see~\cite{Sagan}). \begin{thm} The complex-valued functions over $n$-partial permutations $\mathbb{C}[S_{n,m}]$ admits the following decomposition into $S_m$-irreps: